deep-reinforcement-learning-book/deep-reinforcement-learning-book.github.io/docs/Chap 1. Introduction to Deep Learning.md

 ## Abstract

-This chapter aims to briefly introduce the fundamentals for deep learning, which is the key component of deep reinforcement learning.} We will start with a naive single-layer network and gradually progress to much more complex but powerful architectures such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs).
+This chapter aims to briefly introduce the fundamentals for deep learning, which is the key component of deep reinforcement learning.
+We will start with a naive single-layer network and gradually progress to much more complex but powerful architectures such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs).
 We will end this chapter with a couple of examples that demonstrate how to implement deep learning models in practice.

 **Keywords**: deep learning, convolutional neural networks, recurrent neural networks